MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-where-to-find-the-hardest-demon.md

 # What Is The Geometry Dash Demon List?

+The [Geometry Dash Demon List]() is the most popular ranking of the hardest Geometry Dash levels.
+It is run by top Geometry Dash players and ranks the difficulty of extreme demons to determine the [top 1 hardest level ever made]().

 # How To View The Geometry Dash Demon List

+The Geometry Dash Demon List is accessible on [Pointercrate.com](https://www.pointercrate.com), the home of the Geometry Dash Demon List.

+Pointercrate is just the website that has the Demon List on it and is not the Geometry Dash Demon List itself.

+Once on the Pointercrate website, press the **Geometry Dash Demon List** button

 # How To Use The Geometry Dash Demon List

+To access the Geometry Dash